 You cannot name a church or other charitable organization as a beneficiary.

 If you choose more than one beneficiary, each will share your benefits equally.
 You can also name a contingent beneficiary.
-Only members can complete the designation form.
+Only members can designate their beneficiaries.
 Conservators, guardians and those with power of attorney cannot select or change a KPERS beneficiary.

 If you need to name more beneficiaries than space allows, please use an additional page.
-This page must be with your completed Designation of Beneficiary (KPERS 7/99) form to be valid, including date and signature page.
-Kansas Board of Regents use this beneficiary form (KPERS 7/99a).
+This page must be with your completed form to be valid, including date and signature page.

 It is important to keep your beneficiary designation up-to-date.
 Review your designation periodically or whenever you have a significant life event.